Minivera/Carleton-Web-Dev/src/wc-course-website/README.md

  should see the component render the loading, then loaded text.

 ## More components!
-When the user will be loaded, we want to show a welcome title and the a list of posts this user would have access to .
+Once the user is loaded, we want to show a welcome title and a list of posts this user would have access to.
 Let's start with the welcome title.
 Create a `userWelcome.js` file and copy this code in there.

 ```js
 // userWelcome.js